 |Also Worth Reading: Can You Put Timberlands In The Washing Machine?
 (How To Clean?)|

 Rubber boots turning white after some time is a common occurrence.
 These boots develop a white marbled powder or film on the outside which is called blooming.

-One of the most common reason is salt.
-If you’re living near the ocean or in a snowy area, then salt is probably the culprit.
+One of the most common reasons is salt.
+If you’re living near the ocean or in a snowy area. then salt is probably the culprit.
 Salt and rubber don’t get along.
-Salt will also cause your roof to crack and rust your car, so it can be very damaging to other materials as well!
+Salt will also cause your roof to crack and rust your car. so it can be very damaging to other materials as well!
 Salt can cause your rubber boots to turn white over time.